Q: What is the commitment if we join The Safari Program?

 • Private Lessons

-Studios that deliver The Safari will ensure that classes are staffed appropriately – given the individual makeup of classes – which may include Teacher Assistants.
-The need for these individuals will be determined by the Studio and may be older piano students, parents or other faculty.
+We ensure that our Safari classes are staffed appropriately – given the individual makeup of classes – which may include Teacher Assistants.
+The need for these individuals will be determined at the beginning of each year and assistants may be drawn from older piano students, parents or other faculty.

 Q: I am concerned that I will not be able to attend the full class with my child.
 How will I know what is going on and how will I be able to help them at home as I don’t have a music background?

 A: The beginning levels (Safari Junior 1 & 2 and Intermediate 1) are fully parented.
-In Safari Intermediate 2 and Senior 1, the first 4 weeks are parented as part of the transition to unparented classes.
-After those 4 weeks, and for every subsequent level, parents are required to only join their child in class for the last 5 minutes.
-During this time their child’s job is to show/teach their parents/caregivers the concept(s) that they worked on that day by showing them the assigned piece/s and activities.
+In Safari Intermediate 2 and Senior 1, the first 4 weeks are parented as part of the transition to un-parented classes.
+After those 4 weeks, and for every subsequent level, parents are required to join their child in class for the last 5 minutes, but may attend more of the class if they wish to.
+During the final minutes their child’s job is to show/teach their parents/caregivers the concept(s) that they worked on that day by showing them the assigned piece/s and activities.
 If the child is unable to do this at that time, the teacher then has the opportunity to review the information again with the parent there.
 In this way, teachers can ensure that the students have truly understood the concepts/expectations – which isn’t always the case currently.
 Finally, as is the norm at M&P, homework sheets/info will be made available each week.

-Q: If I choose to move to The Safari from another group music class, how do I know what class to choose next year?
+Q: If I choose to move to The Safari from another group music class, how do I know what class to choose?

 Q: I see that The Safari program only goes to Senior Level 2 and then moves to Grade 1 group classes or private lessons.
 What has my child achieved when they are finished Senior Level 2 and what is the best way to move forward with their music education?